Thousands of jobs at risk in Africa as US trade deal expires - WTOP News

 Textile and apparel exports from Kenya to the U.S. have grown from around $50 million when AGOA was first introduced to around $500 million today.

-“I will be asking (Trump) for the U.S. to consider seriously renewing and extending AGOA for at least a minimum of five years,” Kenyan president William Ruto said last week at the UN General Assembly in New York.
+“I will be asking (Trump) for the U.S. to consider seriously renewing and extending AGOA for at least a minimum of five years,” Kenyan President William Ruto said last week at the U.N.
+General Assembly.
 “It is a platform that connects Africa and the U.S. in a very fundamental way.”

 AGOA had also given African countries hope that major elements of their export economies would be exempt from blanket tariffs of 10% — and in some cases much higher — announced by the U.S. earlier this year.